soubhagyasethy/meme-generator/README.md

 This project was made with [Create React App](https://github.com/facebook/create-react-app).

-### Technologies used
+### Technologies

-Used HTML, CSS for basic structure and styling.
+Used HTML, CSS for basic structuring and styling.
+Reactjs for functionality.